skls1337/anonymous-grading-app/frontend/README.md

  ![Main Page: Submitted Rew](https://github.com/skls1337/anonymous-grading-app/blob/master/screenshots/Main%20Page-Submitted%20Reviews.png)

 ## Available Scripts
-Change the directory to 'frontend' directory using this command in the terminal: 'cd ./frontend' In the frontend directory, you can run:
+Change the directory to 'frontend' directory using this command in the terminal:

+### `cd .\frontend`
+You can start the frontend using the following command in the terminal:

 ### `npm start`